maphubs/cocoa-accountability-map-api/README.md

 ### creating monthly data

-Use `create_monthly_data.sh` to create monthly GeoJSON files from the EWS data update
+Use `data/create_monthly_data.sh` to create monthly GeoJSON files from the EWS data update

-### load grids (initial setup only)
+### load grids (initial setup only, you may have already done this above)

-use `node data/loadgrids.js` to populate the initial H3 level 4 and 5 tables
+use `node data/loadgrids.js`to populate the initial H3 level 4 and 5 tables

 ### insert into the database

-Use `node data/load_ews_month.js` to load monthly updates in the database, update the script to set the months to load
+Use `node data/load_ews_month.js` or the `load-data.sh` script in development, to load monthly updates in the database, update the script to set the months to load